vkorehov/mesos-dns/docs/docs/configuration-parameters.md

 ```

 `masters` is a comma separated list with the IP address and port number for the master(s) in the Mesos cluster.
 Mesos-DNS will automatically find the leading master at any point in order to retrieve state about running tasks.
 If there is no leading master or the leading master is not responsive, Mesos-DNS will continue serving DNS requests based on stale information about running tasks.
+The `masters` field is required.

 `refreshSeconds` is the frequency at which Mesos-DNS updates DNS records based on information retrieved from the Mesos master.
 The default value is 60 seconds.